cphdat2sem2017-A/Week6-Project/README.md

 # Week6-Project
-Semester project
+Semester project startup and theory

 ##Monday
+* Groups and start requirements (using UML)
-* Creations and theory about groups.
-Belbin test
+* Creations and theory about groups
+* Belbin test

 ##Tuesday
 * Presentation of project by Johannes Fog.
 Alpha Solution will also be there.
 * Remember that all classes has to be there at 08:30

+* After the presentation we continue with requirements (using UML)

 ## Wednesday
 * Activity diagram
 * Requirement

 ##Thursday
-* Time to work on your project.
+* working with requirements on the examen-case.

 ##Friday
 * Individual study points exercise.